Don't fall for the restaurant portion sizes! Use these portion control tips to lose weight.

-Portion control is more than just an important part of meal planning, it’s also essential to losing weight.
-In order to lose weight you must create a calorie deficit, meaning that you must burn more calories than you consume.
-Learning what is the correct amount or knowing how much to consume is easier when food has a label that indicates serving sizes, and has nutrition information.
-But what can you do to measure out the proper portions when you don’t have a label?
-Here are some easy tricks you can use to help you achieve your weight loss goals without any labels.
+Portion control is an essential part of meal planning and weight loss.
+In order to lose weight you must create a caloric deficit.
+This means that you must burn more calories than you consume, each day.
+Portion control is easier when food has a label that indicates serving sizes and nutritional information, but what do you do when there is no label?
+How do you determine proper portions of things like nuts, seeds, and meat?
+Here are some easy tricks you can use to help you achieve your weight loss goals without any labels!

-Pre-Meal Munch- Instead of bread or having a creamy appetizer like dips, and spreads go for a plate of low-calorie vegetables to snack on while you wait for your meal.
+Instead of bread or having high-calorie dips and spreads, go for a plate of low-calorie vegetables to snack on while you wait for your meal.
+Try one of these Healthy Dips instead.
 Limit the amount of dressing you use, and always go for a healthy option like a light vinaigrette on the side, over something high in fat like ranch or blue cheese.
 Eating before a meal can offer a fuller feeling before you eat without adding many calories.

 Follow these general guidelines for measuring foods: